AnonymouX47/term-image/docs/source/guide/concepts.rst

 - Auto background color (black is used)
 - Alpha blend for pixels above the alpha threshold in transparent renders with :ref:`text-based` (black is used)
-- Workaround for ANSI background colors in text-based renders on the Kitty terminal (the workaround is disabled)
+- Workaround for background colors in text-based renders on the Kitty terminal (the workaround is disabled)

 .. note::